-Cal Poly or an Auxiliary may accept designation as Trustee of a CRT with the approval of the Gift Acceptance Committee if at least 50 percent of the trust remainder is designated irrevocably to Cal Poly or an Auxiliary Organization.
-Cal Poly or an Auxiliary Organization may accept a designation as a beneficiary for a CRT for amounts less than 50 percent.
+Cal Poly may accept designation as Trustee of a CRT with the approval of the GAC if at least 50 percent of the trust remainder is designated irrevocably to Cal Poly.
+Cal Poly may accept a designation as a beneficiary for a CRT for amounts less than 50 percent.

-711.6.11 - Charitable Lead Trusts (CLT):
+711.2.5.5 Charitable Lead Trusts (CLT)

-Cal Poly or an Auxiliary Organization may accept a designation as income beneficiary of a CLT and may accept an appointment as Trustee of a CLT on a case-by-case basis as approved by the Gift Acceptance Committee.
+Cal Poly may accept a designation as income beneficiary of a CLT and may accept an appointment as Trustee of a CLT on a case-by-case basis as approved by the Gift Acceptance Committee.

-711.6.12 - Retirement Plan Beneficiary Designations:
+711.2.5.6 Retirement Plan Beneficiary Designations

-Donors and supporters of Cal Poly may name Cal Poly as beneficiary of a retirement plan.
-Such designations will be recorded as pledges to Cal Poly at the present value.
+Cal Poly may be named as a beneficiary of a retirement plan.

-711.6.13 - Bequest Designations:
+711.2.5.7 Bequest Intentions